NoMy1003/WebIdeku/README.md

 WebIdeku login test automation cases

 # What you need to do before trigger
+## Install python3
+Make sure to install python3 and version higher than 3.11

 ## Check install necessary pip list
 pip install -r requirenents.txt